GoogleContainerTools/kaniko/README.md

 #### --skip-tls-verify-registry

-Set this flag to skip TLS cerificate validation when accessing a registry.
+Set this flag to skip TLS certificate validation when accessing a registry.
 It is supposed to be used for testing purposes only and should not be used in production!
 You can set it multiple times for multiple registries.

 #### --cleanup